 - Qualified graduates of recognized universities, colleges or schools who hold an MD Degree, Pharm.D Degree, Bachelor's degree in Dietetics, Nutritional Medicine, Nutritional Sciences as well as health care workers with a Bachelor's or master degree in medical sciences - Students who are considered to have inadequate background in Nutrition maybe required to take additional prerequisite courses to make up for the deficiencies, without graduate credit. - Documents to be submitted for admission: transcript of records, copy of last degree, certificate of English proficiency, and a medical certificate.
-Educational Strategies, Methods and Techniques: A strong nutritional medicine approach to nutritional problems will strengthen the evidencebase for etiology, diagnostics, preventive and therapeutic interventions in solving national health problems.
+Educational Strategies, Methods and Techniques: A strong nutritional medicine approach to nutritional problems will strengthen the evidence-base for etiology, diagnostics, preventive and therapeutic interventions in solving national health problems.
 The guiding philosophy will be to integrate this vision into a holistic and participatory strategy to provide a foundation for more effective health strategies and programs.
 The strength of the nutritional medicine program is its focus on applied science that involves nutrition science, clinical nutrition, public health and health promotion, in order to develop effective nutritional treatment plans for communities and individuals.
 This Program is an evidence-based course on the role of nutrition in health and disease, covering the principles of nutrition and special subjects.
 The course will be offered through class training with didactic lectures and practicum content, and will focus heavily on skill learning and development.
+Student Assessment:

-Student Assessment: Methods of the assessment Students will be evaluated by the following methods: Written examination; verbal b) Types of the assessment Periodic, comprehensive (final); monitoring of progress and completion of Dissertation Ethical issues The graduates should, - Observe the Patient's Bill of Rights when working with the patients. - Observe the Rulebook for Dress Code. - Strictly observe the Regulations of Working with the Laboratory Animals. - Carefully preserve resources and equipment. - Truly respect faculty members, the staff, classmates and other students and work for creating an intimate and respectful atmosphere. - Observe social and professional ethical considerations in criticism. - 1, 2 and 3 are contained in the Enclosures.
+Methods of the assessment Students will be evaluated by the following methods: Written examination; verbal b) Types of the assessment Periodic, comprehensive (final); monitoring of progress and completion of Dissertation Number and Type of Credits and Tables of the Courses (including compulsory and optional [elective] courses) A: Program duration and framework:

+- 1. Duration: 3 years (6 semesters) - 2.
+Total number of units: 32 units (inclusive of 6 units Dissertation) B: Courses titles, number of courses, divided by Obligatory/Elective: - a.
+General Obligatory Courses(Core Courses): (10 units) - Principles of Nutrition I (2 units) - Principles of Nutrition II (2 unit) - Nutritional Epidemiology (2 units) - Preventive Nutrition (2 units) - Clinical Nutrition and Nutritional Support (2 units) - b.
+Specialized Elective Courses (Choose 8 Courses from the list below): - Nutrition and Weight Management (2 units) - Nutrition and Inherited Metabolic Disorders (2 units) - Nutritional Aspects of Pregnancy, Infancy and Childhood (2 units) - Nutrition and Aging (2 units) - Nutrition and Bone and Dental Health (2 units) - Nutrition and Exercise for Health and Sports Performance(2 units) - Nutrition and the Brain and Nervous System (2 units) - Nutrition and Diabetes Mellitus(2 units) - Nutrition and Gastrointestinal Diseases (2 units) - Nutrition and Cardiovascular Diseases (2 units) - Nutritional Support of Critically Ill Patients (2 units) - Nutrition and Immune Diseases (2 units) - Nutrition and Cancer (2 units) - Nutrition and Renal Diseases (2 units) - Nutrition and Hematologic Diseases (2 units) - Medical Ethics and Legal Issues (2 units) - c.
+Dissertation: 6 units Ethical issues The graduates should, - Observe the Patient's Bill of Rights1 when working with the patients. - Observe the Rulebook for Dress Code2. - Strictly observe the Regulations of Working with the Laboratory Animals3. - Carefully preserve resources and equipment. - Truly respect faculty members, the staff, classmates and other students and work for creating an intimate and respectful atmosphere. - Observe social and professional ethical considerations in criticism.
+1, 2 and 3 are contained in the Enclosures.

-\ Biosafety and Patient Safety Rules will be set out by the Educational Departments and will be available to the students.
+Biosafety and Patient Safety Rules will be set out by the Educational Departments and will be available to the students.

-Tables of the Courses

-Table 1.
-Core Courses

-Title of the Course Number of Credits

-Principles of Nutrition I (2 units) 2

-Principles of Nutrition II (2 unit) 2

-Nutritional Epidemiology (2 units) 2

-Preventive Nutrition (2 units) 2

-Clinical Nutrition and Nutritional Support (2 units) 2

-Total 10

-Table 2.
-Non-core Courses

-Title of the Course Number of Credits

-Nutrition and Weight Management (2 units) 2

-Nutrition and Inherited Metabolic Disorders (2 units) 2

-Nutritional Aspects of Pregnancy, Infancy and Childhood (2 units) 2

-Nutrition and Aging (2 units) 2

-Nutrition and Bone and Dental Health (2 units) 2

-Nutrition and Exercise for Health and Sports Performance(2 units) 2

-Nutrition and the Brain and Nervous System (2 units) 2

-Nutrition and Diabetes Mellitus(2 units) 2

-Nutrition and Gastrointestinal Diseases (2 units) 2

-Nutrition and Cardiovascular Diseases (2 units) 2

-Nutritional Support of Critically Ill Patients (2 units) 2

-Nutrition and Immune Diseases (2 units) 2

-Nutrition and Cancer (2 units) 2

-Nutrition and Renal Diseases (2 units) 2

-Nutrition and Hematologic Diseases (2 units) 2

-Medical Ethics and Legal Issues (2 units) 2

-Total Choose 8 courses from the list

-Dissertation: 6 units

-Course Details
+Section II

 Title of the Course: Principles of Nutrition I

 Code of the course: 01

 Number of Credits: 2

 Type of the course: Theory

 Prerequisites:-

 Principal objective(s) of the course: